How do you begin a blog?? Do I introduce myself?

 But coming home, where I didn’t have to pretend anymore, and I could wallow, is where I had the hardest, darkest moments.
 I would be too tired to do the housework, but then I would be fed up with the house being a mess (husband did as much as he could, bless him).
-I would think that the house is a mess and believe that to be happy, I would need to do a massive declutter, but then the thought of all that work would be so overwhelming that I wouldn’t have the energy to do it.
+I thought that the house was a mess and believed that to be happy, I needed to do a massive declutter, but then the thought of all that work was so overwhelming and I just didn’t have the energy to do it.

 Cooking dinner in the evening was a struggle.
 I wouldn’t have the energy to cook some nights, so my husband would have to cook, or we would get a takeaway.
 So then, not eating well causes weight gain etc…

 And life did get better.
 Slowly the black cloud that followed me around everywhere was lifting, and I was able to keep my anxiety at bay.
 I was even well enough to come off of my tablets.
 Things were looking up.

 Fast forward a few years, and things are going great with regards to the depression and anxiety……..until a few weeks after the birth of my son.
 The anxiety came back, and it came back with a vengeance.

 But more on that another time.
 Stay tuned, readers; next post, we get very up close and personal talking about my TTC (trying to conceive) journey.
 Get ready for TMI. 😉